|

 Court

 Government entity authorized to resolve legal disputes.
-Judges sometimes
+Judges

-as in "the court has read the briefs."
+third person, as in "the court has read the briefs."

 Damages

-Money that a defendant pays a plaintiff in a civil case if the plaintiff
+Money that a defendant pays a plaintiff in a civil case if the

-(to punish and deter future misconduct).
+or punitive (to punish and deter future misconduct).

 Death knell order